-Florida Atlantic University’s Office of Communications and Marketing follows The Associated Press Stylebook (AP).
-This guide is a reference for the FAU community to ensure consistency, clarity and accuracy among print and online publications directed to external audiences.
-The style guide is not meant to govern academic publications or everyday internal communications (i.e. email messages, syllabi, class or department handouts, etc.).
+The Florida Atlantic Division of Public Affairs follows The Associated Press Stylebook (AP).
+This guide is a reference for the FAU community to ensure consistency, clarity, and accuracy among print and online publications.
 Its purpose is to help the university community present unified and consistent external messages.
-The most common issues related to higher education are noted below in alphabetical order.

-Use the complete Florida Atlantic University on first reference for external audience.
-FAU or University can be used on second reference.
+Use the complete name Florida Atlantic University on first reference for external audiences.
+FAU, Florida Atlantic, or University can be used on second reference in print or other written materials.
+FAU should always be used on second reference for broadcast media.
 University, when referring to FAU, is always capitalized.

 When listing degrees – and the subject areas in which degrees have been issued – capitalize.
 Preference is to abbreviate the degree.
 The word degree should not follow a degree abbreviation.

 Examples: He earned a B.S. in Biology.
 She received a Bachelor of Science in Biology.

 Capitalize the title of degree.
 For example: Bachelor of Science; Master of Arts.
 But lowercase when generally referring to degree.
 For example: a bachelor’s degree or a bachelor’s.

 Official name is capitalized.
 (Examples: College of Engineering and Computer Science; Office for Students with Disabilities).
 Use full name on first reference and “college” on second reference, not capitalized.

 - Use alumnus when referring to a man who has attended a school (alumni is the plural)